wimdavies/chitter-challenge/design/chitter_two_table_design_recipe_template.md

 ## 1. Extract nouns from the user stories or specification

 ```
-# EXAMPLE USER STORY:
-# (analyse only the relevant part - here the final line).

-As a music lover,
+As a Maker
-So I can organise my records,
+So that I can let people know what I am doing
-I want to keep a list of albums' titles.
+I want to post a message (peep) to chitter

+As a maker
+So that I can see what others are saying
+I want to see all peeps in reverse chronological order

+As a Maker
+So that I can better appreciate the context of a peep
+I want to see the time at which it was made

+As a Maker
+So that I can post messages on Chitter as me
+I want to sign up for Chitter

+NB: Makers sign up to chitter with their email, password, name and a username

+HARDER

-As a music lover,
+As a Maker
-So I can organise my records,
+So that only I can post messages on Chitter as me
-I want to keep a list of albums' release years.
+I want to log in to Chitter

-As a music lover,
+As a Maker
-So I can organise my records,
+So that I can avoid others posting messages on Chitter as me
-I want to keep a list of artists' names.
+I want to log out of Chitter

+ADVANCED

-As a music lover,
+As a Maker
-So I can organise my records,
+So that I can stay constantly tapped in to the shouty box of Chitter
-I want to know each album's artist.
+I want to receive an email if I am tagged in a Peep
 ```

 ```
 Nouns:

-album, title, release year, artist, name
+makers(users), peeps, (content), time,  email, password, name, username
 ```

 ## 2. Infer the Table Name and Columns